 Besides celebrities, most online poker platforms sign up professional poker players as website promoters.
 In recent times, these individuals have performed remarkably well abroad in major poker festivals like the WSOP and the Asian Poker Tour (APT Macau).
 Most notably Aditya Agarwal and Aditya Sushant have displayed profound skill at the poker table; the latter of whom clinched India’s first WSOP bracelet alongside Nipun Java last month.
 Not only has this uplifted the nation’s reputation in such tournaments but has also emphatically answered the many reservations people hold about the validity of playing poker professionally.
 Apart from India’s successful endeavours overseas, poker players like Sumit Asrani have triumphed on more than one occasion in local tournaments held all over the country.

 With modern technological advancements, almost everyone in India has access to a smart phone or tablet, which provides the ideal medium for online gaming.
-The high internet penetration coupled with proliferate use of smartphones has seriously aided online poker in India.
+The high internet penetration coupled with proliferate use of smartphones has seriously aided online poker.
 With several websites offering mobile-friendly card games and poker tournaments, people now prefer the online version rather than its live counterpart solely because of ease of accessibility.

 According to a Google KPMG report published earlier this year, the online gaming industry in India is presently being valued at $360 million.
 What is even more pleasing to note is that this figure has the potential to rise to $1 billion by 2021.
 This paints a bright future for poker enthusiasts who play card games in India.